How to get an internship with a big graduate employer

 Don’t be lulled into a false sense of security by deadlines that seem ages away.
 If an employer gets enough good internship applications before the set deadline, it may cut the application period short.
 To be on the safe side, as soon as you see an internship advertised, start work on your application so you can submit it in good time.

-How to apply for these internships
+How to apply for internships at big companies

 The application and selection process at high-profile employers is often similar to the process for graduates.
 It will almost definitely involve an online application form and a face-to-face interview.
 In addition, at different stages you may need to complete psychometric tests, a phone interview and an assessment day.